Obscurely/RustTemplate/docs/template/START.md

      sudo pacman -Sy python3
      ```

-     or if you are on NixOS just do the following and skip the next step
+     or if you are on NixOS or have nix installed just do the following and skip
+     the next step (installing pip)

+     if you don't have flakes

      ```shell
      nix-shell
+     ```

+     if you have flakes (this will grab the latest rust version)

+     ```shell
+     nix develop
+     nix flake update # when you want to update the rust version
      ```

    - On macOS